rust-lang/book/nostarch/chapter10.md

 Listing 10-3: Abstracted code to find the largest number in two lists

-The `largest` function has a parameter called `list`, which represents any concrete slice of `i32` values that we might pass into the function.
+The `largest` function has a parameter called `list`, which represents any concrete slice of `i32` values we might pass into the function.
 As a result, when we call the function, the code runs on the specific values that we pass in.
 Don’t worry about the syntax of the `for` loop for now.
 We aren’t referencing a reference to an `i32` here; we’re pattern matching and destructuring each `&i32` that the `for` loop gets so that `item` will be an `i32` inside the loop body.
 We’ll cover pattern matching in detail in Chapter